 • Cat litter or sand

 The colder your battery is, the harder it is to start the vehicle.
 Take the time to make sure your battery is in good condition and holding power well.
 Clean any grime off the battery terminals.
 Then check your inverter and connections to ensure the whole system is working well.
 Freezing weather is not the time to discover a failing battery.
-Finally, check your block heater if you use one.
-Ensure it’s in good working condition and set up correctly.
-If your engine gets too cold, even the best maintained engine might not start up, leaving you stranded on the road.

 Visibility is vital in poor weather conditions.
 Before the weather gets bad, ensure all your lights are working correctly.
 You should also give the housing a wipe down to remove any grime.
 Consider an ice-prevention coating, but most truck headlights produce enough heat to keep them free of ice, and many modern trucks have heated headlights.

 The worst time to realize your tires are worn out is when you’re losing traction on the road.
 Take the time to check your tire pressure as well.
 Cold air takes up less space than warm air, so ideal PSI in the summer might not mean ideal PSI in the winter.
+It’s important to verify that your chains are in the right spot and in good condition.
+Look for broken links or flat spots and don’t hesitate to replace them if they look worn.
+People often wonder how fast you can drive with snow chains on your semi-truck, and it’s generally best to keep it under 30, though conditions may warrant slower speeds.

 Diesel contains paraffin, a kind of wax.
-So when temperatures drop, that wax can harden and gum up your fuel system.
+So, when temperatures drop, that wax can harden and gum up your fuel system.
 If you anticipate being in 0-degree temperatures, a fuel additive can save you a lot of hassle and downtime.
 You should also consider a deicing fluid for the air brake system.
 Moisture in your air brakes can freeze and cause valves to stick or malfunction.

 If all of this sounds like a bit too much, stop by a TEC service location and let us take care of your truck.
 A preventative maintenance inspection is always a good idea as the weather changes.
 And with every service performed at a TEC location, we do a complementary 22-point inspection to ensure your truck runs smoothly.